Avrohom Yeshaya Karelitz: Commemoration

 The neighborhood of Beit Hazon, located in Kfar Haroeh, is named after the Chazon Ish.
 The neighborhood was established by immigrants from England, the United States, and South Africa.
 In addition, the Hazon Ish neighborhood (Shkhunat Hazon Ish) in Bnei Brak is also named after him, where several of his prominent disciples reside.
 At the center of the neighborhood stands the Lederman Synagogue of the disciples of the Chazon Ish, originally named after him, "Hazon Ish Synagogue"; the synagogue's customs were established according to his rulings.
-In Zichron Yaakov as well, one of the neighborhoods is called "Hazon Ish Neighborhood".